aslanovmustafa/Solar-System-WebGL1/README.md

-# Solar System WebGL1 as a part of the project for the Computer Graphics course.
+# Basic Solar System performed using WebGL 1.0 as a part of the project for the Computer Graphics course.